sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ![rsync migration complete; diff clean aside from lost+found; ACLs verified identical on both copies](../screenshots/06-storage-and-quotas_05.png)

-> **Note:** `diff` reported one difference — `lost+found`, a directory `mkfs.ext4` creates automatically on every ext4 filesystem for kernel-level recovery bookkeeping.
+> **Note:** `diff` reported one difference: `lost+found`, a directory `mkfs.ext4` creates automatically on every ext4 filesystem for kernel-level recovery bookkeeping.
 It's filesystem housekeeping, not share data, and its presence on the new volume (and absence from the comparison baseline) is expected rather than a migration gap.

 ### Cutover